wanforge/quotes/README.md

 - 💻 Love cures people - both the ones who give it and the ones who receive it.
 - 📌 Life is movement-we breathe, we eat, we walk, we move!
 - 📝 Learning without reflection is a waste, reflection without learning is dangerous.
+- 🔖 Life is not a problem to be solved, but a reality to be experienced.
 - 🔭 Let us sacrifice our today so that our children can have a better tomorrow.
 - 🥈 Life a culmination of the past, an awareness of the present, an indication of the future beyond knowledge, the quality that gives a touch of divinity to matter.